 Our school emphasizes local, personal interaction through an in-person community.
 A homeschool program is limited and is not our mission.
 Still, when health considerations necessitate learning from a distance, we will serve our families and keep them connected to their community with an independent, remote learning program.

 Content

 Instruction in math, language arts, science, religion, and social studies will be provided to all students.
-Additional content will also be integrated into the curriculum on-site and off.
+Additional content in Spanish, art, music, and physical education will also be integrated into the curriculum.